jdersch/PERQemu/PERQemu/Readme.txt

 debugger.

 To save a disk image, use the SAVE FLOPPY/SAVE HARDDISK command (go figure).
+You (currently) have to specify the pathname each time you save.

 To create a blank disk, use the CREATE FLOPPY/CREATE HARDDISK command.
 This creates a blank, in-memory image of a disk.
 You MUST save this image if you